-Women Who Make Ivanka’s Clothes Don’t Earn Even Enough to Live With Their Kids
+Women Who Make Ivanka’s Clothes Don’t Even Earn Enough to Live With Their Kids

 A Chinese factory where Ivanka Trump’s shoes are made has been under scrutiny in recent weeks after three activists preparing a report on labor practices there were arrested and detained by Chinese authorities.
 But on Tuesday, a Guardian report focused on a different factory where the First Daughter’s brand is produced: an Indonesian factory called PT Buma, where workers — the majority of whom are women — don’t earn enough money to live with their children.

-One woman interviewed by the paper, Alia, has worked in factories on and off since high school and earns the legal minimum wage – 2.3 million rupiah, which is about $173 a month – at PT Buma.
-It’s worth noting that the Indonesian minimum wage is as much as 40% lower than in Chinese factories; Jim Keady, an American labor rights activist who’s worked in Indonesia, called it a “poverty wage.”
-As a result Alia and her husband rent two rooms in a boarding house for $30 a month, but their children live hours away with their grandmother.
+One woman interviewed by the paper, Alia, has worked in factories on and off since high school and earns the legal minimum wage — 2.3 million rupiah, which is about $173 a month — at PT Buma.
+It’s worth noting that the Indonesian minimum wage is as much as 40 percent lower than in Chinese factories; Jim Keady, an American labor-rights activist who’s worked in Indonesia, called it a “poverty wage.”
+As a result, Alia and her husband rent two rooms in a boarding house for $30 a month, but their children live hours away with their grandmother.
 The couple sees their kids about one weekend a month, which is a far cry from the First Daughter’s image of a working mom:

 When Alia was told the gist of Ivanka Trump’s new book on women in the workplace, she burst out laughing.
 Her idea of work-life balance, she said, would be if she could see her children more than once a month.